You've seen it.

 – ALS and heavy metals appear to be associated in this study at Mayo Clinic.

-– A man diagnosed with ALS in August of ’07 is symptom-free 5 months later after detoxification therapy.
-(Source)
+– A man diagnosed with ALS in August of '07 is symptom-free 5 months later after detoxification therapy. (this forum was removed from the internet.)

 Oh, this kind of thing makes me sooo mad.
 Here we are dumping buckets on our head and donating money to pay folks $100,000, $200,000, $300,000, or more for research that kills babies, while the real causes are right under our noses.